Encryption/signing of the request object

 Detailed tutorial and code example

-For an even more detailed description of how to set this up, including code examples, see Code examples > Signed and encrypted tokens (Advanced).
+For an even more detailed description of how to set this up, including code examples, see the Signed and encrypted tokens code example.